peteroupc/peteroupc.github.io/graphics.md

 [^42]: Fabien Sanglard, _Game Engine Black Book: Doom_.

-[^43]: The _Multimedia PC Specification_ (1991) required support in "multimedia PCs" for rendering at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
-The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for rendering at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.

-[^44]: Until the early 1990s, the number of pixels rendered per second was usually small, limiting the supported size and frame rate for arbitrary video content.
+[^43]: Until the early 1990s, the number of pixels rendered per second was usually small, limiting the supported size and frame rate for arbitrary video content.
 Indeed, for example, the _Multimedia PC Specification_ (1991) recommended that video cards be able to transfer up to 8-bit-per-pixel graphics at a rate of 140,000 pixels per second or faster given 40 percent of CPU bandwidth.
 The Multimedia PC level 2 specification (1993) upped this recommendation to 1.2 million pixels per second (sufficient for 320 &times; 240 pixel video at 15 frames per second, the recommendation in article Q139826, "AVI Video Authoring Tips & Compression Options Dialog Box", 1995).
 For details on these specifications, see article Q106055 in the Microsoft Knowledge Base.
 Both recommendations are far from the 6.144 million pixels per second needed to display 640 &times; 480 pixel video smoothly at 20 frames per second.

+[^44]: The _Multimedia PC Specification_ (1991) required support in "multimedia PCs" for rendering at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
+The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for rendering at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.

 [^45]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.

 [^46]: A "top-of-the-line" PC from 1994 came with 8192 kibibytes of system memory: Fabien Sanglard, _Game Engine Black Book: Doom_.

 [^47]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
-Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) The [**3DMark2000 benchmark**](https://web.archive.org/web/20050404173017/http://www.nvnews.net/reviews/annihilator_pro/3dmark_2000/html/tests.htm#fill) comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail and is intended for 640 &times; 480 resolution.
+Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) The [**3DMark2000 benchmark**](https://web.archive.org/web/20050404173017/http://www.nvnews.net/reviews/annihilator_pro/3dmark_2000/html/tests.htm#fill) comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail and is intended for 640 &times; 480 resolution.<br><br>An [**early study of polygon rendering rates**](http://www-graphics.stanford.edu/~bjohanso/index-virge-study.html) in DOS-based 3-D games, by B. Johanson and B. Oberstein (1996), shows the difficulty of finding these rates in DOS games as opposed to, say, Windows games that use Direct3D.